The Numismatist: History

 The inaugural issue was a four-page leaflet originally published in 1888 by collector Dr. George F. Heath in Monroe, Michigan, as The American Numismatist, in which he listed coins he wanted to purchase, advertised duplicates for sale, and discussed various topics.
 The name was changed to The Numismatist soon after.
-The name was purchased by the American Numismatic Association many years later when the organization began to print a monthly publication for the benefit of its members.
+After Heath's death in 1908, Farran Zerbe purchased the magazine from his widow and continued its publication.
+The name was purchased by the American Numismatic Association in 1911 when W.C.C.
+Wilson bought the magazine and donated its rights to the organization for the benefit of its members.

+In 1965, Q. David Bowers launched his Coins and Collectors column, which ran until 2021.

 In December 2015, the ANA announced it had digitized every issue of the magazine.

 In April 2020, longtime editor Barbara J. Gregory retired after 32 years as editor-in-chief and 39 years on the staff.
 She was succeeded in the position by Caleb Noel, who, at age 29, became the youngest editor-in-chief in the magazine's history.
 Under his leadership, the magazine premiered a redesign in October 2023.